 "In March 2018, the Group disposed its ownership interests in its significant, operating subsidiaries in Russia and Ukraine.
-Following this, and up-to-date, the Company Group engaged only in investment holding activities.
+Following this, and up to date, the Company Group engaged only in investment holding activities.
 The Company does not foresee any material financial impact to its business from a possible spread of Coronavirus."

-On the date of the approval of the Annual Financial Report 2019, this position remains the same.
+On the date of the approval of the Group' Annual Report for the year 2020, this position remains the same and is not expected to change.